Free CPG-backed scan for AI-built products

 Turn messy app state into a repair-budget estimate and concrete deep-review options.

-What VibeFix checks
+What CodeFix checks

 Founder-readable summary, developer-grade evidence.